ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-w19.md

 * [ ] Have presentable results on first experiments and process by Friday, Feb 8

 **Wednesday, 2/6 (5 hrs)**
 * Met with Dawit to create some plots for our PyTorch model.
 We set up a plot that charts Accuracy vs. Num Epochs and tested it with a loop of up to 5 epochs (data for 0, 1, ...5 epochs worth of training on the same model), and the chart is looking pretty good.
-Dawit is later going to set the loop to a much higher number and let it run all night, so we can hopefully achieve >80% accuracy and get a dopr graph at the same time.
+Dawit is later going to set the loop to a much higher number and let it run all night, so we can hopefully achieve >80% accuracy and get a dope graph at the same time.
 * Worked on block matrix algorithm as a possible solution to RAM problem.
 Wrote and tested the entire algorithm in `numpy` (pure Python, basically), then created a new branch of all our up-to-date code and reworked the PyRTL setup to incorporate my block matrix solution.
 It's running right now, but I'll know whether it worked or if I don't have enough RAM in the (later) morning.

 **Tuesday 2/5 (1 hr)**